 Your doctor will think about a few things before she recommends immunotherapy for you:

 - The type of cancer you have.
-Atezolizumab and nivolumab are for urothelial carcinoma, which is the most common type of bladder cancer.
+Atezolizumab, nivolumab, and padcev (newly approved) are for urothelial carcinoma, which is the most common type of bladder cancer.

 - How far the disease has spread in your body, called the stage of your cancer